t-crest/patmos/hardware/quartus/de10-nano/README.md

 Probably add USB blaster permissions for: Bus 001 Device 005: ID 09fb:6810 Altera and 09fb:6010

 A TTL UART is connected to GPIO pins 1 and 2 of GPIO 0.
-The MPU sensor is connected to GND and 3.3 V and pins 31, 32, and 33.
+The MPU sensor is connected to GND and 3.3 V and pins 31, 32, and 33 (for the Verilog IMU component).
 See below.

 ```
     40 * * 39